 U.S. and Iran hold new talks as Trump raises pressure for nuclear deal

-NBC News Clone summarizes the latest on: Us Iran Nuclear Talks Trump Military Buildup Attack Missiles Rcna260764 - World News | NBC News Clone.
-This article is rewritten and presented in a simplified tone for a better reader experience.
+Catch up with NBC News Clone on today's hot topic: Us Iran Nuclear Talks Trump Military Buildup Attack Missiles Rcna260764 - World News | NBC News Clone.
+Our editorial team reformatted this story for clarity and speed.

 Get more newsUs Iran Nuclear Talks Trump Military Buildup Attack Missiles Rcna260764 - World News | NBC News Cloneon